larsklemstein/dotfiles/README.md

 # dotfiles
-Profile files for bash and/or ksh usage.
+Profiles for bash and/or ksh and some other stuff.

 ## Goals